nbinwal/aws-bedrock-demo/README.md

 Foundation models (like Anthropic Claude) are trained on massive technical corpora (docs, blogs, forums).
 When you send a prompt, they generate responses based on patterns they've learned.

+This POC:

+- Monitors an EC2 instance's CPU utilization using CloudWatch.
+- Triggers a Lambda function when CPU usage exceeds 75%.
+- Invokes Amazon Bedrock to get remediation steps.

 ---

 ## 🛠️ Step-by-Step Implementation